YaminArefeen/ismrm2022_latent_shuffling/readme.md

-Demonstrate code for the ISMRM abstract "Learning compact latent representations of signal evolution for improved shuffling reconstruction".
+Demonstration code for the ISMRM abstract "Learning compact latent representations of signal evolution for improved shuffling reconstruction".

 'dictionary_compression' contains files to run the experiments for Figure 2